 1. Always aim for a minimum of 40% savings.

-Regardless of where I shop, I always aim to pay at least 40% less than retail price.
+Regardless of where I shop, I always aim to pay at least 40% less than retail price — especially for back-to-school clothes.
 I’ve found very few retailers where 40% savings is hard to come by.

 It pays to know the markdown schedule at the retailers you frequent.